 We’ve been spoilt for choice in Normanton with exciting projects happening across the ward.
 The creativity and diversity of our young people has been reflected in the wide variety of activities we’ve had on offer.
-With the help of Deda, Oz Box, DCCT, Music Partnership and EMCCAN and Artcore we’ve danced, sang, painted, made music and played a whole lot of sport!What's On
+With the help of Deda, Oz Box, DCCT, Music Partnership and EMCCAN and Artcore we’ve danced, sang, painted, made music and played a whole lot of sport!What's On What's On

-Current: Premier League Kicks - Sports Sessions in NormantonMore
+Premier League Kicks - Sports Sessions in NormantonMore

 Creative Art Club with Metropolitan at 47 Church Street Community CentreMore